 2014 Land Cost Details

-Please inquire for solo traveler pricing.
+Please inquire for pricing for solo traveler pricing.
 Prices not valid over Lunar New Year beginning January 31, 2014.
 December holiday supplements may apply.

 Accommodations (hotels, tents, cruise cabins) are based on double occupancy.
 A single supplement may be charged to participants who specifically request single accommodations, subject to availability.
 We have made every effort to eliminate or greatly reduce this cost for most of our scheduled small-group departures; however, these savings are limited to two single supplements per departure.
 Therefore, the first two single participants to reserve will receive the savings.
 This is not applicable to our Private Collection journeys.